-9 The word "khana" refers to a verse in instrumental pieces composed in verse-refrain format, where "taslim" refers to the refrain.
+13 The word "khana" refers to a verse in instrumental pieces composed in verse-refrain format, where "taslim" refers to the refrain.
 The sama3i is a genre of instrumental music in a 10-beat rhythm invented by the Ottoman Turks but adopted by the Arabs; the first three khanat and the taslim are always in the 10-beat rhythm known as Samai thaqil, while the fourth and final khana is in an alternate rhythm of the composer's choosing.
 This particular Sama3i, composed by the Syrian Ibrahim al-3Aryan, is one of the most emblematic pieces in Maqam Bayati in the region I cover here.

-None of the scalar explanations (Sikah on F-half-sharp or Bayati on E-natural) really make sense when we listen to these passages.
+passages.
 Instead, it becomes clear that these notes serve to aid in the tonicization of G. If we were to write out the scale of Maqam Rast on G we would find that its principal form uses the notes G, A, B-half-flat, C, D, E-natural, F-half-sharp, G. Therefore, we could account for these notes (E and F-half-sharp) as the 6th and 7th scale degrees of Maqam Rast on G. However, in both of these passages, the Rast feeling lasts for only two or three measures, and does not reach a full octave above its tonic.
 Can we really say that we are in "Maqam" Rast?
-I would argue that the answer is no, and that instead these are passages in Jins Rast on the fourth scale degree of Maqam Bayati, but the notes underneath this secondary tonic form a part of the Jins itself.
+I would argue that the answer is no, and that instead these are passages in Jins Rast on the fourth scale degree of Maqam Bayati: the notes underneath this secondary tonic form a part of the jins itself.
 I am depending on the evidence of a single tonicization within these passages, and claiming on that basis that a jins equals a tonicization.

-Here's another example, also involving Jins Rast tonicizing the fourth scale degree of Magam Bayati, from a 1950 Egyptian film dance piece for the dancer Taheya Carioca:
+Here's another example, also involving Jins Rast tonicizing the fourth scale degree of Maqam Bayati, from a 1950 Egyptian film dance piece for the dancer Taheya Carioca (Example 6).

-A scalar, tetra- or pentachordal, definition of jins might lead to an analysis of this passage using four ajnas: Jins Sikah on B-half-flat in measures 1 and 2, jins Bayati on D at the end of measure 2, Jins Nahawand on D in the middle of measure 3 (on the basis of the fact that the E-natural has a half-step trill to f-natural), and Jins Rast on G in measure 4.
-Yet the tonicization analysis is more elegant and clear: Jins Bayati on the octave tonic in measures 1 & 2, and Jins Rast on the 4th in measures 3 and 4.
+A scalar, tetra- or pentachordal, definition of jins might lead to an analysis of this passage using four ajnas: Jins Sikah on B-half-flat in mm.
+1 and 2, jins Bayati on D at the end of m.
+2, Jins Nahawand on D in the middle of m.
+3 (on the basis of the fact that the E-natural has a half-step trill to F-natural), and Jins Rast on G in m.
+4. Yet the tonicization analysis is more elegant and clear: Jins Bayati on the octave tonic in mm.
+1 and 2, and Jins Rast on the 4th scale degree in mm.
+3 and 4.
 Both ajnas extend beyond their conventionally-defined jins boundaries: Jins Bayati using the 6th and 7th scale degrees under its tonic (B-half-flat and C), and Jins Rast using the 6th scale degree above its tonic (E-natural).
-What might have appeared confusing and dissonant-the close juxtaposition of E-half-flat and E-Natural less than a measure apart-now becomes comprehensible and straightforward.10
+What might have appeared confusing and dissonant-the close juxtaposition of E-half-flat and E-natural less than a measure apart-now becomes comprehensible and straightforward.